Rowmotion and generalized toggle groups: Cover-closure and rowmotion

-The author thanks David Einstein for helpful conversations on Theorem~\ref{thm:row}, Vic Reiner for suggesting the extension of the toggle group to convex geometries, and Nathan Williams for introducing her to the toggle group.
-The author also thanks the developers of \verb|SageMath|~\cite{sage} and \verb|GAP|~\cite{gap} for developing and sharing their code by which some of this research was conducted, and the developers of \verb|CoCalc|~\cite{SMC} for making \verb|SageMath| more accessible, and an anonymous referee for helpful comments.
+\acknowledgements{The author thanks David Einstein for helpful conversations on Theorem~\ref{thm:row}, Vic Reiner for suggesting the extension of the toggle group to convex geometries, and Nathan Williams for introducing her to the toggle group.
+The author also thanks the developers of \verb|SageMath|~\cite{sage} and \verb|GAP|~\cite{gap} for sharing their code by which some of this research was conducted, the developers of \verb|CoCalc|~\cite{SMC} for making \verb|SageMath| more accessible, and the anonymous referees for helpful comments.}

-This work was partially supported by a National Security Agency Grant (H98230-15-1-0041), the North Dakota EPSCoR National Science Foundation Grant (IIA-1355466), and the NDSU Advance FORWARD program sponsored by National Science Foundation grant (HRD-0811239).